 The result will be a unique update on a timeless classic.
 We’ll create a chunky pearl necklace that would retail for hundreds of dollars.

-As an added bonus, when we use this knotted jewelry-making technique, it also ensures that if your necklace ever breaks, you only lose one bead and not the entire thing!
+As an added bonus, when we use this knotted jewelry-making technique, it also ensures that if your necklace ever breaks, you only lose one bead and not the entire thing like with a classic strand of pearls!
+You can make it a long necklace or a short one, or even pearl earrings if you were inclined.

 I don’t know about you, but when my kids were in their toddler years, I felt like I was always breaking beaded necklaces.
 This technique eliminates that possibility altogether.